 Since 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for loans closed after July of that year) reaches less than seventy-eight percent of the purchase price, but not when the borrower's equity gets to over twenty-two percent.
 (This legal obligation does not apply to a number of higher risk mortgages.)
 But you can actually cancel PMI yourself (for mortgage loans made past July 1999) once your equity gets to 20 percent, regardless of the original price of purchase.

-Keep a running total of money going toward the principal.
-You'll want to be aware of the the purchase amounts of the houses that are selling around you.
-Unfortunately, if yours is a new loan - five years or fewer, you likely haven't started to pay a lot of the principal: you are paying mostly interest.
+Review your mortgage statements often.
+You'll want to be aware of the the purchase amounts of the houses that are selling in your neighborhood.
+Unfortunately, if you have a new mortgage - five years or under, you likely haven't begun to pay very much of the principal: you have been paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.